Arizona State Route 30: History

+A freeway along the planned SR 30 corridor, titled the Buckeye Expressway, was originally proposed in 1957 as the planned route for Interstate 10 into Phoenix.
+This plan was later abandoned, and I-10 was re-routed northwards along the present Papago Freeway alignment.

 In November 2004, Maricopa County voters approved an extension to an existing sales tax funding regional transportation improvements.
-A significant portion of those funds will go toward improvements of Interstate 10, which experiences significant volumes of traffic in the southwest part of the Valley.
+A significant portion of those funds will go toward improvements of I-10, which experiences significant volumes of traffic in the southwest part of the Valley.
 However, rapid growth in the neighboring communities of Buckeye, Goodyear, and Avondale is expected to worsen the congestion on I-10, necessitating the construction of a reliever route.

-The Arizona Department of Transportation first identified the need for a route along the current SR 30 corridor in June 2005.
-The route was planned to run parallel to I-10 five miles to the south through the cities to provide relief.
+The Arizona Department of Transportation (ADOT) first identified the need for a route along the current SR 30 corridor in June 2005.
+The route was planned to run parallel 5 miles (8 km) south of I-10 through the cities to provide relief.
 It would run through largely undeveloped land, reducing the impact on residential communities.
 Due to the extension of the sales tax in 2004, funds were available to help build SR 30.

 In response to a budget shortfall brought on by the Great Recession, the Maricopa Association of Governments (MAG) voted to suspend funding to numerous projects in October 2009, including SR 30.
 While not removing SR 30 from the long-term regional transportation plan, the removal of the funding would effectively postpone the construction of the route until at least 2026.
 The plan had originally indicated a construction timeline between 2021 and 2025.

 In October 2016, it was announced that ADOT was exploring the possibility of building SR 30 as a toll road to accelerate its construction.
 It was met with mixed reviews from the public and ultimately not approved.
 The toll feasibility study took six months.

 On October 26, 2017, local mayors officially named SR 30 the Tres Rios Freeway after the nearby Gila, Agua Fria, and Salt rivers.

 In May 2019, the central segment alternative was approved.
-It was chosen carefully after four years of study comparing four different possible alternatives.
+It was chosen after four years of study comparing four different possible alternatives.